 Stage 1: Freezing: The freezing stage typically lasts from 6 weeks to 9 months, and during this time pain increases and your shoulder loses range of motion.

-Stage 2: Frozen: The frozen stage typically last 4 to 6 months and pain may begin to improve however the stiffness and loss of range of motion remains.
+Stage 2: Frozen: The frozen stage typically lasts 4 to 6 months and pain may begin to improve however the stiffness and loss of range of motion remains.

 Stage 3: Thawing: During the thawing stage your shoulder motion will slowly improve.
 During this stage your physiotherapist will be more aggressive with stretching and range of motion techniques.
 It can take from 6 months to 2 years to return to normal strength and motion.

 The rotator cuff is a group of muscles and tendons that surround the shoulder joint, keeping the top of your upper arm bone firmly within the socket of the shoulder.
 Rotator cuff injuries most commonly occur with overuse of the shoulder.
 It is not uncommon for an individual who performs repetitive overhead activities to develop an injury to the rotator cuff.
 Injuries to the rotator cuff can also occur with direct trauma to the arm/shoulder such as a fall onto an outstretched hand, fall onto your shoulder or any direct blow to the shoulder.
 Pain is often experienced while doing overhead tasks, movements that require rotation of the arm, and/or while lifting your arm out to the side.